covid19-data-sharing-study/covid19-data-sharing-study.github.io/index.md

 date: 2020-01-12 17:52
 ---

+# Update June 2022

+This research is complete - see [results](results) for more info!

 # Update Nov 2021

 This survey is complete and currently in analysis and write-up phases.
 You can see interim result reporting at my [Data for Policy 2021 talk page](https://covid19-data-sharing-study.github.io/results/data-for-policy-2021)